1nfiniteloop/webauth/README.md

 ## Background

-Webauth is a project started as a step towards phasing out the need of password credentials in authentications.
-It's probably not uncommon that you must manage at least ~50 passwords for different accounts and systems.
-The web has standardized authentication flows and you can utilize 3rd party identity providers for authentication.
-Example OpenID and soon also Webauthn (not to confuse with this project name) using public/private keys instad of passwords (See more @ <https://webauthn.io/>).
-As a user, 3rd party identity providers decreases the need of having different password credentials for each webservice.

-These authentication protocols is only available for webservices though.
+This project demonstrates how to utilize identity providers on the web for authentication, on devices which is not itself a web service.
+Instead of asking a user for a password when logging into a computer it's possible to exploit that a user can authenticate with Google, Facebook, or other identity providers over the web.
+Using single sign-on reduces the amount of passwords to manage, for both users and system administrators.

-## Goal
+## Overview

-This project utilizes the web authentication flows for devices which is not itself a web service, example your laptop or some other device*.
-The idea is that you login into the webauth server using a 3rd party identity provider, such as Google.
-You have authenticated yourself once and has an ongoing web session.
-When you need to login on your laptop the authentication is dispatched into the webauth server, instead of asking you for a password.
-You get a notification in your web session and can choose to approve or reject the request.
+This project utilizes OpenID to delegate user authentications, instead of depend on local identity and credential databases.
+Below is a typical use case:

+1. A user logging into the webauth server using a 3rd party identity provider, example Google and establishes a web session.
+2. When the user login on a computer the authentication is dispatched over to the web session, instead of locally prompting for a password.
+3. The user get notified over the authenticated web session and can choose to approve or reject the request.

 Using a web-service for authenticate other devices has the advantage of being agnostic.
 You can use any device with a web-browser available to authenticate.
+Even if the authentication is dispatched over the web it's still required to physically be present near the computer where a user request to login, which makes this authentication flow resistant for phishing.

 *During the development i've preliminary targeted linux machines, see project
 <https://github.com/1nfiniteloop/pam-http>.
 This server could certainly work
 with any device with some other plugin on the client-side.

-## Overview

 Below is an overview of the authorization flow: